FAQs

 That would be Piazza Armerina.
 It’s just 10–15 minutes from Tenuta Savoca, the wedding venue, making it the most practical place to stay.
 Three of our recommended hotels are located in this town: Hotel Villa Romana, Hotel Gangi, and GH Hotel.
 Each one is also a night-bus drop-off point.

 We’ve picked four hotels in and around Piazza Armerina, along the night bus route: Tenute Leano, Hotel Villa Romana, Hotel Gangi, and GH Hotel.
-Tenute Leano is just outside town (about an 8-minute walk from the venue) and is the first night bus stop before it turns towards Piazza Armerina.
+Tenute Leano is just outside town (about an 8-minute walk from the wedding venue) and is the first night bus stop before it turns towards Piazza Armerina.
 The other three hotels are right in town and perfect for guests who want an easy ride home.

 Not at all.
 They’re just our “plug-and-play” options, because the night bus stops right outside.
 You’re free to choose any hotel, B&B or Airbnb in Piazza Armerina.
 Just aim for somewhere close to one of the drop-off points if you want to make use of the night bus, so your walk home is short and safe.